 You may have heard the phrase grant me the serenity to accept the things I cannot change.
 This doesn’t mean that we should tolerate abuse.
 It means that, where we can, we should mentally let go of those things that are worrying us, but we are unable to do anything about.
 This is vital for the tranquil state of mind that is characteristic of serenity.
 When we let go of those things that we cannot change, we experience more positive emotions and open the door to serenity.

 3. Find what works for you

 Each of us is different and we will find serenity in different activities and situations.
 Some people cultivate serenity by listening to calm and peaceful music.
-Others get a calm and tranquil feeling after organising their workspace or home.
+Others get a calm and tranquil feeling after organizing their workspace or home.
 We can also find serenity when we are lost in a rewarding hobby, particularly a practical one such as crafting.